 Talented musicians and singers Ian Giles and Dave Townsend perform together as Tyburn Road, singing sea shanties and maritime songs.
 Featuring superb vocals, original arrangements and great concertina playing they are a duo not to be missed

 This all female crew from the Southend area made a great impression at our 2019 Festival and are set to do the same again as they join us in 2021.
 They are rapidly making a name for themselves, both locally and further afield, with great voices and lively performances.

-Polished performers and great musicians with a wide repertoire of nautical songs, this duo is always a popular addition to any Folk or Maritime setting.
-Watch out for their “Shanty Karaoke Singalong” and the Magic Lantern Show.
+Polished performers and great musicians with a wide repertoire of nautical songs, this duo is always in demand at any Folk or Maritime event.
+Join in with their popular “Shanty Karaoke Singalong” session on Sunday.

 Founders of the Harwich International Shanty Festival and enthusiastic promoters of maritime music, the Naze Shanty Crew are thrilled to be performing together again after their enforced rest.
 Veterans of several maritime festivals at home and abroad, Harwich remains of course, their favourite